-A protest under 60.1(b) or a request for redress under 60.1(c) shall be lodged no later than thirty (30) minutes after the time that yacht finishes its last race of the day.
+A protest under 60.1(b) or a request for redress under 60.1(c) shall be lodged no later than sixty (60) minutes after the last race of the day is abandoned or terminated.
 Other protests shall be lodged within two hours after the receipt of the relevant information.
 The Jury shall extend the time if there is good reason to do so.